Posts tagged: EFL Classroom Discipline

 Be serious about the rules, enforce them consistently, without showing any upset, and you are on your way.

-Students who talk a lot or misbehave in a mild manner can often be quieted just by your presence if you stand next to them.
-Even quite disruptive teenagers can often be settled down with a simple gentle hand placed on their shoulder.
+Students who talk a lot or misbehave in a mild manner can often be quieted just by your presence if you simply stand next to them.
+I’ve spent a good portion of my teaching career standing right in the sea of students, it really does work.
+Even quite disruptive teenagers can often be settled down with a gentle hand placed on their shoulder.
 You don’t have to say anything, they get the message.

 Try not to take things too seriously, just enforce rules with a smile on your face so as to not upset the rest of the class.
 Adults generally are not too problematic, though in some cultures they can be.